Freq. Asked Questions

 Does Zion have outreach ministries to the community?

 Yes.
 Zion has a food pantry; a ministry that provides a wide variety of clothing for adults and children called Katie’s closet; and a Eucharistic ministry that takes the body and blood of Christ to members of Zion who are shut-ins, home-bound, hospitalized, or residents of nursing homes.
 Zion is also a key player in the community’s Back to School Bash.

 What if I want to be baptized?

 As a Lutheran Congregation, we baptize people of all ages: from infants to senior citizens and all in between.
 If you want to be baptized or you want your child to be baptized, contact the Church office.

 How do I become a member?

 If you have been coming to worship regularly and want to become a member, mark it on the sign-in card that are at the ends of the pew or contact the church office.

 Does Zion have a parsonage?

 The house next to the Church on 6th street used to be our parsonage.
-It is now used for church activities and is called the Luther Haus.
+It is no longer used and will be torn down to make room for a green space.